-Fields for applying time zone, date, time, NTP server, and backup and restore configuration settings Fields for providing all the network settings of the ENVIROMUX including IP address and DNS settings Fields for using SNMP Fields for setting up the ENVIROMUX email account Fields for setting time and date Fields for assigning users, access privileges, passwords and contact settings Fields for entering IP cameras to be monitored For updating the firmware of the ENVIROMUX when improved software becomes available.
+System Field for applying unit name.
+Page also contains serial number, MAC address, and modem status information Network Fields for providing all the network settings of the ENVIROMUX including IP address and DNS settings SNMP Fields for using SNMP Email Server Fields for setting up the ENVIROMUX email account Time Fields for setting time and date Users Fields for assigning users, access privileges, passwords and contact settings IP Cameras Fields for entering IP cameras to be monitored Firmware For updating the firmware of the ENVIROMUX when improved software Update becomes available.